m50d/paperdoll/README.md

 ### Custom effects

 TODO: Basic and advanced use cases

-## Non-features and rationales
+## Non-features and missing functionality

- * Contributions of layers for more popular monads are very welcome;
+### Explicitly intended for future versions

- instances and support code for an external library "foo" should be placed in a new `paperdoll-foo` maven module.
+ * Consistent tagging of layers.
+Sometimes we might want multiple "versions" of the same effect in a stack (e.g. two different `Writer_[String]` effects for two different logs).
- * The `send` in the paper is equivalent to `send` followed by `extend` in Paperdoll.
+ It would be necessary to be able to distinguish these effects at the type level i.e. using some kind of "tagged" types.
+I have added ad-hoc support for something similar in `paperdoll-arm`'s `Region` effect (which uses a shapeless `Nat` to "label" each region), but it would be good to have general-purpose support for this instead.

- I found it made the code clearer to separate the two (and it should make effects more compositional/reusable), but there may be an efficiency penalty.
+### Not scheduled for any particular release but contributions welcome

  * `Effects#extend` is implemented naïvely and adds overhead to the entire stack it's applied to.
  Therefore the performance of a construct like `f.flatMap(g).extend[...].flatMap(h).extend[...]` is likely quadratic rather than linear as it should be.